isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-flea-eggs-vs-dandruff.markdown

----
+﻿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Flea Eggs vs Dandruff - Tell Differences?
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /flea-eggs-vs-dandruff/
-$12025-05-19T00:00:00+03:00
 ---

 Sometimes it is not easy to tell the difference between flea eggs vs. dandruff that appears on your pet's skin - but [fleas can't live in human hair](https://pestpolicy.com/can-fleas-live-in-human-hair/) .
 ***You are arming yourself with the knowledge to successfully determine which will significantly help you treat these conditions, including allergies. ***
-***When you spot small white flakes on your pet's skin, it might be easy to jump to conclusions without knowing the difference between dandruff and flea eggs - flea eggs can be killed by vacuuming while adults through flea bombs.�***
+***When you spot small white flakes on your pet's skin, it might be easy to jump to conclusions without knowing the difference between dandruff and flea eggs - flea eggs can be killed by vacuuming while adults through flea bombs. ***
 [amazon bestseller="Best Flea Killers" items="2" template="table"]
 ## Flea Eggs vs. Dandruff - How to Tell the Difference?
 Panic can set in, especially with the prospect of having a flea infestation, but you should not panic until you know exactly what you are dealing with.